CodeWithRonaldo/Guardian-AI/README.md

 npm install && npm run dev
 ```

-### Step 5 — Configure thresholds
+### Step 5: Configure thresholds

 Open the Configuration panel in the dashboard.
 Set the Notify, Tighten LTV, and Pause thresholds to match the protocol's risk tolerance.
 Optionally add a Telegram or Discord webhook URL for instant alerts.
-Changes take effect immediately — no backend restart needed.
+Changes take effect immediately, no backend restart needed.

 Full integration reference: see the **Docs** tab in the dashboard.